ogghst/grownode/docs/workflow.md

 Please look at the header file of the leaf you want to use to understand the needed parameters.

-At this point the leaf is ready for the startup.
+- At this point the leaf is ready for the startup.
 This is made by calling:

 	gn_node_start(node);

-The framework will:
+The framework will  tell the network that the board is online, publish the board sensor data, start all the leaves callbacks , start the listeners for leaves dialogue (in the `relay` leaf, this means the relay can be controlled by setting the `status` parameter).

-- tell the network that the board is online
+- Last step, you should implement an infinite loop:

-- publish the board sensor data
+	while (true) {
-- start all the leaves callbacks
+		vTaskDelay(10000 / portTICK_PERIOD_MS);
-- start the listeners for leaves dialogue (in the `relay` leaf, this means the relay can be controlled by setting the `status` parameter
+	}

 ##Work in Progress